DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-07-11-exploring-the-scope-of-a-register-of-placement-schools.md

 Following our initial consideration of [why we need a register of placement schools](/register-of-placement-schools/why-do-we-need-a-register-of-placement-schools/), we are now exploring what such a register would need to include and how it might function in practice.

-## What we mean by ‘placement schools’
+## Definition of ‘placement schools’

 In the context of teacher training, a placement school is a school that hosts a trainee for part of their course.
 These schools are also known as: